 There are a few exceptions to the rule, which relate to California Drug Diversion (i.e. PC 1000, or Deferred Entry of Judgment) programs, alternate felony-misdemeanor possession offenses and parole/probation officer jobs.12

-A peace officer's Commission on Peace Officer Standards and Training certificate will be cancelled upon a Gov. Code - 1029 disqualification.13
+A peace officer's Commission on Peace Officer Standards and Training certificate will be canceled upon a Gov. Code - 1029 disqualification.13

 Misconduct causing discredit to the appointing authority